gpittarelli/pdns-network-sim/README.md

-so pinning to it was actually correct (though probing still stopped). `data/ipchange-1509328629.75.pcap.gz` is a better run that also demonstrates the pinning and the new d-root had a worse than average latency, so overall qps goes down.
+so pinning to it was actually correct (though probing still stopped). `data/ipchange-1509328629.75.pcap.gz` is a better run that also demonstrates the pinning and the new d-root had a worse than average latency, so overall qps goes down. `data/ipchange-1509475279.91.pcap.gz` is the same, but with pdns master.